smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Versions/Updating to v4.9/index.md

 ## Overview

-This guide is to help developers get setup with the SDL Android library version 4.9.
+This guide is to help developers get setup with the SDL Java library version 4.9.
 It is assumed that the developer is already updated to at least version 4.7 or 4.8 of the library.

 The full release notes are published [here](https://github.com/smartdevicelink/sdl_java_suite/releases).